mmrosatab/to-explore-viacep-api/README.md

 Simple ReactJS application to explore viacep api

-You can use this application in:
+You can use this application in: https://to-explore-viacep-api.vercel.app/

-1.How to use this application locally?
+How to install the dependencies?

 > yarn install

+How to use this application locally?

 > yarn start

-2.